Retr02332/web3-security-notes/README.md

 A Reentrancy vulnerability is a type of attack to drain the bit-by-bit liquidity of a contract with an insecure code-writing pattern.

-An incorrect flow first verifies that the user has a sufficient balance to execute the transaction, then sends the funds to the user.
-Only if the operation is successful, at that point, does it update the user's balance.
-The problem arises because if a contract invokes this operation instead of a user, it can create code that generates a loop.
-This means that an attacker can invoke the withdrawal function many times because it is the same balance that is checked as the initial value.
+An incorrect flow looks like this:
+- It verifies that the user has a sufficient balance to execute the transaction
+- Sends the funds to the user
+- If the operation is successful, the contract updates the user's balance

+The problem arises when a contract invokes this operation instead of a user.
+This can create code that generates a loop, which means that an attacker can invoke the withdrawal function many times because it is the same balance that is checked as the initial value.

 An example: